TheProGrammar/sorting-algorithm-python/README.md

 In computer science, a sorting algorithm is an algorithm that puts elements of a list into an order.
 The most frequently used orders are numerical order and lexicographical order, and either ascending or descending.

 ## Description
 My first attempt to make a simple sorting algorithm using Python.
-The main idea was to first create a certain amount of line objects with fixed width and random height and put them all into a list then to draw the from that list onto the screen.
+The main idea was to first create a certain amount of line objects with fixed width and random height and put them all into a list then to draw them from the list onto the screen.
 The final task is to compare each line objects height and redraw them again in ascending or descending order.

 ## TODO
 - Add sort function on key input